I am an assistant professor at The Institute for Analytical Sociology (IAS) in Sweden.

 My work centers around how people form beliefs to guide their choices (e.g. to select a worthwhile book, to break only irregularly sanctioned rules) and how these behaviors interact to bring about often hard-to-predict collective outcomes (e.g. the emergence of bestsellers, normative change).

-I ground my research on statistical modeling, social experiments, and computer simulation.
+I ground my research on statistical modeling, online data, social experiments, and computer simulation.
 With this toolkit, I work in three substantial areas:

 - Keuschnigg, M. and T. Wimmer 2017.
 “Is Category Spanning Truly Disadvantageous?
 New Evidence from Primary and Secondary Movie Markets.”
 Social Forces 96(1):449-79.